Median Income

 How are the schools in Sheffield?

-Schools in Sheffield score 5.1 out of 10 on standardized testing, near the national average.
+Schools in Sheffield have an average test score of 4.4 out of 10, below typical national benchmarks.
+Families may want to research individual school ratings.
 58.9% of adults in Sheffield hold a bachelor's degree or higher, above the national average of 33.7%.
 100.0% have completed high school.
 38.7% hold a graduate or professional degree.

 How healthy is Sheffield?